 One of best things about writing with a fountain pen is the wide range of nib size options.
 However, it can feel overwhelming trying to learn how all of the different nibs write.
 I created a Fountain Pen 101 video called Nib Sizes and Grinds to help explain all of the different options out there.
-But in this video, our Customer Care manager Drew and I dig deeper into stub nibs specifically.
-We talk about what makes a nib a stub, the differences between the various kinds of stub nibs, and how to properly write with one.
+But in this video, our Customer Care manager Drew and I dig deeper into the stub nib specifically.
+We talk about what makes a nib a stub, the differences between the various kinds, and how to properly write with one.
+These nibs offer a unique writing experience, but can require a bit more effort when first learning to use them.
+Check out the video and read on for all that you need to know about stub nibs.

 What is a stub nib?

-- Produces a narrow line on the cross stroke, broad on the down stroke
+- Produces a narrow line on the cross stroke, broad on the down stroke, to create a “ribbon” effect

-- Different than flex nibs, which require pressure to change the line width
+- Different than flex nibs, which require pressure to create variation in the line width

 What is the difference between a stub, a cursive italic, a crisp italic and an oblique nib?

-- Stub – rounded edges, smooth but you sacrifice more line variation
+- Stub – rounded edges, smooth but you sacrifice more line variation, more forgiving with regard to the angle at which the pen is held

-- Cursive Italic – slightly more rounded edges, smoother than crisp but still with good line variation
+- Cursive Italic – slightly more rounded edges, smoother than crisp but still with distinct, clear line variation

-- Crisp Italic (true italic) – very sharp edges, gives the cleanest definition of thin/broad strokes
+- Crisp Italic (or true italic) – very sharp edges, gives the cleanest definition of thin/broad strokes

 - Oblique – stub nib that’s ground at an angle (left or right) to compensate for specific hand angles, not widely available today, more of a vintage thing

-- You can write from just about any angle, as long as the nib stays flat on the paper at all times
+- Keeping the nib flat on the paper at all times will ensure a consistent flow of ink

 |Different fountain pens with stub nibs|

-Specific brands and models available with stub nibs:
+Specific brands and models available at Goulet Pens with stub nibs:

 - Opus 88

 What has your experience been writing with a stub nib?
+Which pen and nib combo helped you to fall in love with this writing style?
 Let me know in the comments below.

 Brian Goulet & Drew